 Macro-economics focuses on economic performance measures, aggregate demand, aggregate supply, economic growth, unemployment, inflation, the balance of payments and policies used by governments to achieve their macro-economic objectives.
 The course covers international economics with a strong emphasis on the financial sector, poverty and inequality and the emerging and developing economies in the world.
 For example:

-- Why does the Bank of England need to set a base rate of interest? - How does leaving the EU affect the performance of the UK economy?
+• Why does the Bank of England need to set a base rate of interest?

 Head of Learning